-This fall MAWA launched a cross-cultural beading group at which participants informally work on their own projects together.
-The beading group meets every two weeks, October – February.
+The beading group meets every two weeks, October – May.
 Occasionally, during the course of this program, we invite a “guest beader” to share her specific traditions.
 For example, a Kenyan beader might be on hand at one session, an Anishinaabe beader at another and a Sudanese beader at another, etc. But they are not be structured workshops.
 Everyone is invited to share their skills and to work independently.
 Some free materials are provided (beads, thread, cloth and leather) or you can bring your own.
 Everyone is welcome, of all genders, backgrounds, skill level and age

 Do you miss drawing live models?
-Want to practice drawing the human body but need the time and space?
-MAWA offers figure drawing with live models in an all-woman environment.
+Want to practise drawing the human body but need the time and space?
+MAWA offers figure drawing with live models in a feminist environment.
 No need to register, just show up.
-Doors open at 6:30pm to give you time to set up.
-The model begins at 7pm for quick gesture drawings followed by longer poses.
+Doors open at 6:30 pm to give you time to set up.
+The model begins at 7 pm for quick gesture drawings followed by longer poses.
 Participants are asked to bring their own materials.
 Drawing boards are provided.